Clafou/support.print/_posts/2020-06-29-cannot-add-from-photo-library.md

 ## Not Fixed?
 Try Restarting Your Device

 If your Photo Library uses iCloud, there may be an iCloud-related issue.
 Sometimes a full restart solves such problems.
-[Click here to read how to restart your iPhone or iPad here.](https://support.apple.com/en-us/HT201559)
+[Click here to read how to restart your iPhone or iPad.](https://support.apple.com/en-us/HT201559)

 ## Still Not Working?